 To avoid crossing wheels with the rider behind you, it’s important to avoid throwing your bike backwards as you get out of the saddle.
 Everyone behind you will be much happier if you shift up one or two gears (harder gear) as you stand up so that first pedal stroke is strong enough to maintain your momentum.
 Don’t forget to shift back into an easier gear when you sit back down.

-In races like Paris-Roubaix, there is a lot of bumping of shoulders and elbows as riders fight for position on narrow roads and heading into even narrower cobblestone sections.
+In pro bike races on narrow roads, there is a lot of bumping of shoulders and elbows as riders fight for position on narrow roads and heading into even narrower sections.
 Even if you’re not fighting for position in a race, it is important to be comfortable with contact when you’re riding in a group.
 Here are some things to remember:

 - Relax!
 Keep your elbows and shoulders loose.
 Keep a firm grip on the handlebars, but not a white-knuckle death grip.
 By keeping your upper body loose you can absorb a bump from the rider next to you and maintain a straight line.
 If you’re tense, that same bump will move you off your line.

 - To protect your space and your handlebars, think about moving your upper body toward the rider bumping you, but not necessarily leaning on them.
 If they’re weight is leaning on you then you have to lean back in order for both of you to stay upright.
 But if it’s just a bump, you want to stay balanced on your bike and just use your body to maintain some personal space.

 A great way to practice is to ride side-by-side with one or two friends on a grassy field, purposely bumping into each other, rubbing shoulders and elbows.